LunchWithaLens/AdminCenterAutomation/README.md

-# New code to update MC to Planner integration
+# Update MC to Planner integration and new SHD to Teams

 ## Adding functions to also read SHD (Completed) and Roadmap (Still planned)
 ## Future plans to create Teams meetings with action items (tasks)